 [ Note: Make sure you have enabled an extension System - Redirect from plugin manager which remain by default disabled, otherwise Joomla Redirect Manager will not come into function]

 Link Valet is a WWW Link checker.
 When you enter the URL of an HTML page on the Web, it will scan your whole website, and print a report of broken links in various colors.
 But Link Valet is not an easy way to see all broken links together at a glance.

 When you have done with the listing of broken links of your website, you can move forward to repair and redirect them.
 Now you can do one of the following to fix your broken links on your website.

 - Correct the link with redirect manager: The easiest way to fix the broken links of joomla powered websites, is from the Joomla Redirect Manager.
 Just head over redirect manager, click on broken link from the list.
 It will take you to the Edit Link panel.
 Set destination in the Destination URL input box, tunt the status into enable if it is disable and click save and close.

-- Unlink the Link: Supposed you linked to a page that is no longer exists, or no longer relevant or available, you may want to completely remove the link from the article.
+Unlink the Link: Suppose you linked to a page that is no longer exists, or no longer relevant or available, you may want to completely remove the link from the article.

 Mark as Fixed in Google Webmaster Tool: The idea of Mark as Fixed in Google Webmaster Tool is just to allow webmasters to clean up their previous report when you have fixed errors.
 Eventually Google will get informed that the broken links have been fixed.